-The in-band management access (IBA) is a feature that provides full register read and write access via any one of the seven data ports.
-Port 7 is the default IBA port.
-The in-band feature is enabled or disabled by a strapping option at power-up and reset.
-To use a different port instead of port 7 for IBA, the SPI or IC interface or IBA must be used to write to a control register.
-IBA may not be used on more than one port at a time.
+The in-band management access (IBA) is a feature that provides full register read and write access via any one of the six data ports.
+Port 6 is the default IBA port.
+The in-band feature is enabled or disabled by a strapping option at powerup and reset.
+To use a different port instead of port 6 for IBA, the SPI or I2C interface or IBA must be used to write to a control register.
+IBA may not be used on more than one port at a time, but the IBA port cans till be used for sending and receiving non-IBA traffic.